It costs a business an average of more than £30,000 to replace an employee.

 Working Environment: key points

-• A toxic culture can be just as off-putting as a cramped, dirty and outdated office.
+- A toxic culture can be just as off-putting as a cramped, dirty, outdated office.

 Part Four: Engagement and Job Satisfaction

-We recently published a practical guide to employee engagement - head to that article if you'd like the long version - but here's a summary.
+We wrote our practical guide to employee engagement back in 2016, but it's still as relevant today.
+Head to that article if you'd like the long version - but here's a summary.

 Employee engagement isn't well defined, so here's our shot at a definition: